• Skip to primary navigation

 1. Add the oats to a sieve.
 Rinse them under running water for a few minutes or the water runs clear.
 Place the sieve in a bowl, and let the water drain completely, around 10 minutes.

-2. In a Kadai or a pan, heat oil.
+2. In a Kadai or a skillet, heat oil.
 Add raw peanuts or nuts of choice.
 Fry the peanuts for a few minutes, or light golden brown.
 Remove the peanuts and set them aside.

 3. Next, add cumin seeds.
 Let the seeds crackle.
 Add hing, chopped onion, curry leaves, and a pinch of salt.
 Sauté for 2-3 minutes or until the onions are translucent.